Princen08/hunger-food/auth-service/README.md

 # Hungerfood Auth Service

 Hungerfood Auth Service is a Node.js-based authentication service for user management, built with Express, MongoDB, and JWT.
-It provides endpoints for user signup, login, logout, and retrieving the current authenticated user.
+It provides endpoints for user signup, login, logout, OTP verification, and retrieving the current authenticated user.

 ## Features

 - User authentication with JWT
 - Password hashing with bcrypt
+- OTP generation and email delivery for user verification
 - API documentation with Swagger
 - MongoDB integration with Mongoose
+- Rate limiting for enhanced security
+- Request ID middleware for better observability
+- Logging with Winston and MongoDB integration
+- Health check endpoint for service monitoring

 ## Installation